Cykooz/cykooz.testing/src/README.rst

 Dict
 ====

-A dict object that can be compared with other dict object without regard to keys that did not presents in the ``Dict`` instance.
+A dict object that can be compared with another dict object without regard to keys that did not presents in the ``Dict`` instance.

 .. code-block:: python